redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

 This specifies that the VLANs 182 and 206-207 on physical_network "inter-vlan" are available for allocation as tenant networks.

+It is also possible to configure multiple physical_networks, each with separate ranges of VLANs available for tenant networks on each, by mapping them to separate OVS bridges and interfaces, but details are not covered here.

 #### Other - get familiar with, no changes required

 Keep the following parameters with their default values: